 2) Clients feel more closely connected with you because they feel you are only a phone call or a short commute away.

-3) If a client requires you to attend a “kick-off” meeting at his place of business, you can do so and accept the project.
+3) If a client requires you to attend a “kick-off” meeting at his or her place of business, you can do so and accept the project.

 4) I feel that it is easier and quicker to build rapport with local clients than if the client lived in a far away state or country.